MCP vs A2A: Key Differences, Use Cases, and Enterprise Integration

 MCP vs A2A: Core Differences

 When scaling AI, choosing the right protocol determines how agents share context, access tools, and collaborate.
-MCP and A2A are complementary but focus on different layers: MCP standardizes model-tool interactions, while A2A enables agents to coordinate tasks and communicate across systems.
+Both MCP and A2A are complementary but focus on different layers: MCP standardizes model-tool interactions, while A2A enables agents to coordinate tasks and communicate across systems.

 Both protocols serve distinct but complementary purposes.
 MCP powers agents internally with context and tools, while A2A connects agents externally for collaboration and task execution.
 Together, they form a robust framework for scalable, multi-agent AI systems.